JeanMichel3000/ada-template-website/project.md

 # Introduction

-[rajouter quelques phrases d'accroche pour avoir une intro plus amicale ?]

-We studied the evolution of the behaviour of citizens who were subjected to mobility restriction measures due to the Covid-19 pandemic in spring 2020.
+Spring 2020 was marked by a series of exceptional containment measures due to the Covid-19 pandemic.
+These have disrupted the daily lives of billions of citizens.
+The measures taken have been more or less strict from one country to another
+We wanted to better understand the causes and consequences of such measures.
 More specifically, in the following data story, we will discuss the different levels of stringency of the measures put in place, looking at a possible link with the level of democracy of the countries.
 Then we will see that there may be a link between the level of stringency of the measures put in place and the evolution of people's interests.
 We will thus answer the following questions:
 **Did the most democratic countries implement the most moderate measures?**
 **Did citizens exposed to stricter measures think more about what they were not allowed to do?**